Be Vulnerable, Be Well | Wellness & Emotional Wellbeing | Wellbeing Escapes

 • Decide to observe rather than be swept away.
 Remembering that the emotions are not who I am.
 I tell myself that emotions are visitors, and I welcome them but don’t dwell in them.

-• Breathe deeply and feel bite size by bite size, I acknolwedge that I am still alive and it is quite an exciting and interesting practice to be vulnerable.
+• Breathe deeply and feel bite size by bite size, I acknowledge that I am still alive and it is quite an exciting and interesting practice to be vulnerable.

-• Remind myself that also these emotions are also my friends as they can allow me to get to know myself better..
+• Remind myself that also these emotions are my friends, as they can allow me to get to know myself better..

-Vulnerability requires honesty.
-If I can not be honest with myself, then how can I be honest with others?
-It is the opposite of pretending to be perfect, invinsible, perhaps the opposite of being at peace.
+• Vulnerability requires honesty.
+If I cannot be honest with myself, then how can I be honest with others?
+It is the opposite of pretending to be perfect, invincible, perhaps the opposite of being at peace.
 It is to accept what is.

 Why?